 How to stage a kitchen to sell your house

-Organize all the cupboards and pantry.
+Organize all the cupboards and pantries.
 Declutter as much as you can.
-Buyers want to see there is ample storage space, and cupboards that are crammed with cans of food and dishes are not inviting.
+Buyers want to see there is ample storage space, and cupboards that are crammed with cans of food, and dishes are not inviting.
 If the seller doesn’t have room for their kitchen items, either will the prospective buyer.

 Clean off the kitchen counters.
 Leave a coffee maker, but put aware the food processor, can opener, collections of containers, etc. Again, buyers need to see clean and open spaces.
 Unless your garage can is contained in a cabinet, consider removing it to the garage. and be sure there is a clean bag in it.

 If your kitchen has a ceiling fan, be sure to dust it!
-Wash all light fixtures and replace any burnt out bulbs.
-Look at you wall art and decide if any of it can be packed up.
+Wash all light fixtures and replace any burnt-out bulbs.
+Look at your wall art and decide if any of it can be packed up.
 Remember, the house you live in isn’t the one you put on the market.
-Get rid of any “collections” of nick nacks.
+Get rid of any “collections” of nick-nacks.
 Few homes today look good with wallpaper.
 If you have a wallpaper border, consider taking it down.
 Wallpaper in kitchens tends to make the house look dated.
 It is generally better to remove throw rugs from the floor.
 Rugs tend to make living spaces look smaller than they really are.